alongL/tcprelay/README.md

-# tcptun
+# tcprelay
-a tcp tunnel to serve two host
+tcprelay help a tcp client to access the other host unreachable

 # aim
-client can not direct access  target machine,for some reason. the other machine can access target. tcp client can access target with tcp by tcptun running in middle.
+Client A can not direct access  target machine, for some reason.
+The other machine can access target.
+Tcp client can access target with tcp by tcprelay running in middle.

 ```